 So as you can see, things were a little up in the air.
 Was I in labor?
 Was I not?

-I called the hospital to talk to the on-call doctor, who was, sadly, not the warmest person in the whole wide world.
+I called the hospital to talk to the on-call doctor, who was, sadly, not the warmest person ever.
 Our conversation went something like this.

 Doctor: Hi, what seems to be the problem?

-Me: I might be in labor, but I’m not sure.
-I’m 39 weeks and three days pregnant, and I’m having painful contractions about every ten minutes.
-What do you think?
+Me: I’m 39 weeks and three days pregnant, and I’m having painful contractions about every ten minutes.
+Do you think I’m in labor?

 Doctor: Well, you certainly don’t sound like you’re in labor.